Kiosked/get-consent/README.md

  1. Calling the `remove` method returned in the object by `.on()`
  2. Calling `fetcher.off(eventName, callback)`

+**NB**: Attaching event listeners too late after instantiating a new `ConsentStringFetcher` may result in the event listeners never being called (as there was already an update emitted, but your listener may not have been attached so early).
+You should always check for the data before attaching the listener, or by simply using the `waitForConsent` type of methods.

 ### Fetching the consent string directly
 If you're just after the consent string itself, there are some more _direct_ methods to get it: